SimBuddy/iSpindel-Stat/README.md

  <img alt="Xformer" src="Xformer">
 </picture>

 All this needs to be crammed into a typical 2 or 3-gang extension block.
-I got this one from eBay, and the black lools better, IMO.
+I got this one from eBay, and the black looks better, IMO.

 <picture>
  <source media="(prefers-color-scheme: dark)" srcset="plug.png">